surgemedia/ONS04643/wp-content/plugins/simple-add-pages-or-posts/readme.txt

 == Changelog ==
+= 1.8 =
+* Added: Translation ready<br>
+* Added: Hierarchy separator to replace default minus-sign by anything you want :)

 = 1.7 =
 * Added: Nonce in form, alltough input is escaped and needs you to be logged in as an admin (who is able to delete users) this will prevent CSRF.
 Thanks to pluginvulnerabilities.com for reporting